How I Rescued My Brain

 So I think it took me longer to accept the idea that I actually needed help.
-And when I went and saw the clinical psychologist that I mentioned it was because I wasn’t sure I could telling these things.
+And when I went and saw the clinical psychologist that I mentioned it was because I wasn’t sure I could tell these things.
 And he asked me lots of questions.
-And at the end of that interview, he said, Yeah, you’ve got post traumatic stress disorder and the depression that goes with it.
+And at the end of that interview, he said, Yeah, you’ve got post-traumatic stress disorder and the depression that goes with it.
 So he was very clear.

 The advantage of knowing that it’s possible

 Yeah, well, that’s a big advantage to have at least the background that you had.
 And you probably also then had been able to see your clients go from being in a similar position to you to overcoming those challenges in becoming better.
 So you would have felt, am I right in saying that you would have felt that there was hope for a great outcome?

 David Roland 9:28